 Accurate coding is an essential part of the successful operation of any healthcare facility or provider's office.
 Proper coding determines the amount of reimbursement received.
-Those responsible for assigning and reporting codes in any healthcare setting should possess knowledge of ICD-10-CM, ICD-10-PCS and HCPCS code sets.
+Those responsible for assigning and reporting codes in any healthcare setting should possess knowledge of ICD-9-CM (International Classification of Disease, 9th Edition, Clinical Modification), and ICD-10-CM/PCS and HCPCS.
 This course provides understanding and training in these coding concepts.
 In addition, students will learn and master Encoder software as they will be looking up codes in an online setting.